-Equity in income of unconsolidated joint ventures decreased \$5.5 million from 2014 to 2015.
-The decrease is primarily attributed to the conversion from joint ventures to consolidated Centers of Cascade Mall and the PPRLP Queens Portfolio in 2014 and Inland Center in 2015 (See "Acquisitions and Dispositions" in Management's Overview and Summary).
+Equity in income of unconsolidated joint ventures decreased \$6.1 million from 2014 to 2015.
+The decrease is primarily attributed to the conversion from unconsolidated joint ventures to consolidated Centers of the PPRLP Queens Portfolio in 2014 and Inland Center in 2015 offset in part by the acquisition of the interest in the Sears Portfolio (See "Acquisitions and Dispositions" in Management's Overview and Summary).

-Gain (Loss) on Sale or Write Down of Assets, net:
+(Loss) Gain on Sale or Write Down of Assets, net:

-The change in gain (loss) on sale or write down of assets, net from 2014 to 2015 was \$2.5 million, resulting from a loss of \$1.6 million in 2014 and a gain of \$0.9 million in 2015.
-The change is primarily attributed to the gain of \$1.1 million on the sale of land in 2015 and the loss of \$1.6 million from the sales of Rotterdam Square, Somersville Towne Center and Lake Square Mall in 2014 (See "Acquisitions and Dispositions" in Management's Overview and Summary).
+The change in (loss) gain on sale or write down of assets, net from 2014 to 2015 was \$12.9 million, resulting from a gain of \$9.6 million in 2014 and a loss of \$3.3 million in 2015.
+The change is primarily due to the \$9.0 million gain on the sale of Wilshire Boulevard in 2014 (See "Acquisitions and Dispositions" in Management's Overview and Summary) and the \$4.3 million loss on impairment in 2015.